 24th November 2020

-Justice Denied: Sexual Violence & Intersectional Discrimination – Barriers to Accessing Justice for Dalit Women and Girls in Haryana, India
+Justice denied: Sexual violence & intersectional discrimination – Barriers to accessing justice for Dalit women and girls in Haryana, India

 Dalits – officially designated as Scheduled Castes by India’s Constitution – are at the bottom of caste and class hierarchies in India.
-The intersectionality of gender, class, and caste in the case of gender-based violence against Dalit women and girls often remains invisibilized.
+The intersectionality of gender, class, and caste in the case of gender-based violence against Dalit women and girls often remains invisible.
 In addition, the hegemonic power dynamics that are the root cause of discrimination and atrocities inflicted make it extremely challenging for Dalit women and girls to access the legal system and receive justice.

-Key takeaways and recommendations
+Key recommendations

 This report analyses 40 cases of sexual violence in Haryana and highlights their journey through the criminal justice system.
 It describes the specific barriers faced by Dalit survivors of sexual violence and presents urgent recommendations to the Indian and Haryana State Governments for taking action to end caste-based sexual violence.